The losses are certain in trading. You can only control your actions, trades, position size, and stop loss.

 Review your risk management methods.
 Plan your trade and Trade your plan.
 And take your own time to get back in the game with the experience you’ve gained.

 Don’t feel depressed about loss.
-Please don’t waste a good mistake; learn from it.
+Don’t waste a good mistake.
+Learn from it.